-- For each stack of Corrosion present on effected targets, suffer -2 Armor, Nature resist, and Elemental Resist
+- For each stack of Corrosion present on effected targets, suffer -2 Armor, Natural resist, and Elemental Resist

-- Corrosion stacks last for the duration of battle (or a sufficient time period outside of battle) or until dispelled/neutralized
+- Corrosion stacks last for the duration of battle (or 1-2 hours outside of battle) or until dispelled/neutralized

 - When stacks are neutralized, there is a 1% chance per Stack that any pertinent armor, weapons, and/or other equipment involved are permanently effected, gaining 1 stack of the Corroded prefix (cannot effect items made of glass, or items with Rank 2 or higher craftings/enchants )

 A critical cast is treated similar to a critical hit, however it applies only to skills which are “cast”.
 This refers to ALL Spirit or Faith powers, regardless of instant or action, or whether or not they inflict damage.
 If Critically Casting a power that causes direct damage, then typically it will result in an automatic hit that does double damage.
 However, the specific effects of a Critical cast on any Spirit/Faith Power is outlined for each Discipline of Power (see appropriate sections on the Spirit and Faith pages).
 Unlike Critical Hits, Critical Casts do not apply to chained skills/attacks, as there is a separated d100 roll for each portion of the chained skills.